>TOPICS

 Virile resistance?

-Now that the first two conditions of a state religion, namely unity and superiority, were fulfilled, the next step was to strengthen national consciousness.
+Now that the first two conditions of a state religion, unity, and superiority, had been met, the next step was strengthening national consciousness.
 Indeed, the Hindu nationalists perceived the British colonization – like the Mughal invasion – as a traumatic defeat.
 Consequently, Swami Vivekananda argued, that such threats could only be countered by a similarly aggressive, virile attitude.
 Otherwise, the superior Indian culture and spirituality would be doomed.

 In the effort to strengthen the Hindu mentality, the attitude of non-violence (Ahimsa), the feminine role of the mystic in his devotion, and the ideal of the spiritual retreat had become obstacles.
 According to the argument of the Hindu nationalists, the invaders had an easy time conquering India, because the Buddhist reformation had weakened the fighting forces.
-Therefore, the ideal of compassion and non-violence did not fit into the mobilization in the name of the nation.
+Therefore, the ideal of compassion and non-violence did not fit into the mobilization in the nation’s name.

 Rajas instead of peaceableness

-It was, therefore, necessary to revive these virile, active forces that had existed during the Golden Age, immortalized in the Mahabharata.
+It was therefore necessary to revive these virile, active forces that existed during the Golden Age immortalized in the Mahabharata.
 Hence, the fatalism prevalent among Vivekananda’s Indian contemporaries was to be balanced by fiery activity: Rajas However, this was also a reaction to the colonial discourse, since the colonial ‚masters‘ conceived this fatalism as the reason for their superiority.

 Fight escapism